GravitywellUK/awesome-gravitywell/docs/pages/developers/getting-started-mac.md

 ![Niccce](https://media.giphy.com/media/pCO5tKdP22RC8/giphy.gif)

+Ideally you want to make sure that your Mac is running the latest MacOS before continuing.
 Below are some useful directives to help you get up and running quickly.

 ## 1. CSR Utils